 Communications & Advocacy Coordinator

-Stephanie Kramer has an international profile and significant experience in communications and project management.
+Stephanie Kramer has an international profile and significant experience in external communications, international relations and project management.
 Her work revolves around the effective communication of all EBC work to the general public and EU institutions, the development and coordination of various projects and initiatives, including campaigns and workshops, as well as the coordination of the EBC advocacy efforts.

-Stephanie holds an LLM in International Law from the University of Edinburgh, and a BA in International Relations & Diplomacy.
+Stephanie holds an LLM in International Law from the University of Edinburgh, and a BA in International Relations & Diplomacy from Schiller International University.
 She has previous communications, external relations and project management experience from internships at the United Nations and private sector organisations.
-She is currently a member of the 3rd European Health Parliament.
 Stephanie has lived and worked in 12 countries around the world, including the United States, the Netherlands, Thailand and Chile.

 Public Health and Policy, Research Project Manager